infinitewarp/hackintosh-opencore-msi-z490/README.md

 - :grey_question: on-board HDMI
     - I switched to DisplayPort during initial install because the installer image gave only a black screen when using HDMI.
 I haven't bothered switching back to HDMI after completing the installation.
-- :grey_question: Ethernet
-    - I've been using the Wi-Fi card on `en1` from the start and haven't tried anything with `en0`.
-    - I've read may require setup using a command like `ifconfig en0 media 100baseTX`.
 - :x: Netflix in Safari
     - Native "Fairplay" DRM requires a supported AMD graphics card; I don't have one.
     - Firefox is my primary browser, and it supports Netflix DRM via the proprietary Widevine CMI plugin perfectly fine on the iGPU, as far as I can tell.